Volscente/cheat_sheets/machine_learning/recommendation_systems/recommendation_systems_docs.md

 # Types
 ## Content-based Filtering
 This recommender uses the information about the product in order to recommend it to the user.
-For example, recommending the most rated film among a category that a specific user likes.
-This recommendation is based on the product information (most rated) and then it is personalised on the specific user preferences (category that they like).
+For example, recommending a film to a user that is very similar to another film the user has "highly" rated.
+It is possible to use explicit and implicit feedbacks from the user in order to understand the rating of a movie (when not explicitly given).

 This approach does not take into account the information coming from other users.
 This heavily relies on how you construct the features representing that item.